yarisvt/tyk-docs/tyk-docs/content/planning-for-production/ensure-high-availability.md

 In many cases, it is necessary to ensure service levels for your clients, be this in maximum round-trip times, guaranteed responses, self-healing architecture or triaging failing services.

-Tyk offers a whole host of features that can help you with ensuring that uptime is high and SLA's are enforceable.
+Tyk offers a whole host of features that can help you with ensuring API gateway availability is high and SLA's are enforceable.